 Doserless, Metal dispensing chute

-Handcrafted in Brushed Stainless Steel and black side panels
+Handcrafted in Brushed Stainless Steel

 with machined adjustment knob $850.00

 Available in any color to match your machine.
 May include a base with a knock box